 - 85 hours of training programs by recognized trainers in Gestalt Therapy with Children and Adolescents. (certificates of completion are needed with application).

-- 50 hours of supervision by a recognized Gestalt Therapist (applicant is responsible for arranging and paying for supervision) Documentation of that supervision must be attached and signed by supervisor(s).
+- 50 hours of consultation by a recognized Gestalt Therapist (applicant is responsible for arranging and paying for consultation) Documentation of that consultation must be attached and signed by consultant(s).
+Twenty-five hours of group consultation is also accepted as part of the 50 required hours.
+Two hours of group consultation qualifies for 1 hour of individual.

-- Demonstration of theoretical competence by passing a written essay examination.
+- Demonstration of theoretical competence by responding to essay questions.
 A reading list of resources expected to be read will be provided.
-Applicant determines when he/she is ready for the examination.
+Applicant determines when he/she is ready for the essay topics.
 Topics for discussion will be provided and applicant is to complete and return essays with a given time.
 Applicant is under his/her honor for the completion of the theoretical essays.

 - Case presentation.
-Applicant is to write a narrative account of a recent child/adolescent course of therapy indicating your use of the Oaklander Model and the use of projective techniques and integrative processes.
+Applicant is to write a narrative account of a recent child/adolescent course of therapy indicating your use of the Gestalt/Oaklander approach and the use of projective techniques and integrative processes.
 An outline for that presentation will be provided for those applicants who complete the theoretical essays.

 - It is recommended that applicants participate in Gestalt Therapy training by qualified Gestalt Therapy trainers/practitioners in addition to the above training hours required in Gestalt Therapy with children and adolescents.

-Other WCI faculty are available for supervision / consultation.
+All faculty of WCI and Certified Professionals are available for consultation.
 See Faculty tab.

 There are many candidates who are well on their way toward completion and certification.
 It is the hope of everyone involved with WCI that many more will follow so that this theoretical and clinical approach will continue to have a voice within the field of child psychotherapy wherever children and families need our help.

-These professionals who are certified Gestalt Therapists with Children and Adolescents are available to supervise / consult and coach others through the certification process.
-You can contact each through email.
+These professionals who are certified Gestalt Therapists with children and Adolescents are available to supervise, consult, and coach others through the WCI Certification process' You can contact each through the WCI.
+Many of these certified professionals have started training programs and Institutes in their respective locations.
+WCI is proud to recommend them and their trainings.

 Felicia Carroll, LMFT and RPT-S (see bio in faculty section) She can be reached through this website or firstname.lastname@example.org